Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

 Supply implementation to model generalized multivariate functional data using Bayesian additive mixed models of R package 'bamlss' via a latent Gaussian process (see Umlauf, Klein, Zeileis (2018) ).

-EnsembleBase — by Alireza S. Mahani, 8 years ago
+EnsembleBase — by Alireza S. Mahani, a year ago

 Extensible Package for Parallel, Batch Training of Base Learners for Ensemble Modeling